tjackh007/summer-rocketry-project/build-log/week-01-setup.md

 Rocket ordered.
 Waiting for kit delivery before inventory and physical build steps begin.

-## Next Steps

-- Locate or create rocket simulation file
-- Begin initial motor and stability research
-- Prepare inventory table for kit arrival
+## June 24, 2026 — Pre-Build Setup

+- Downloaded and reviewed the LOC Graduator build instructions.
+- Imported the manufacturer `.rkt` file into OpenRocket.
+- Saved the manufacturer baseline as an `.ork` file.
+- Recorded baseline dimensions, mass, CG, CP, and stability.
+- Saved an OpenRocket baseline screenshot.
+- Noted the imported-model body-diameter warning.